florianneukirchen/qgis_nearest_greater/README.md

 ## About
 For each feature on a vector layer, get name (or ID) of and distance to the nearest neighbour *with greater value* in a certain attribute field.
 On line or polygon layers, distance is calculated between the center points of the bounding boxes.
 Since version 2.0, distance is calculated on the WGS84 ellipsoid (not on the layer plane) by default.
 If the corresponding checkbox is not checked, the distance is calculated on the plane of the layer and distance unit is the unit of the layer CRS.

-The main output is a points layer with added attributes 'neargtdist' (distance in meters), 'neargtdelta' (difference of both input values), 'neargtname' (name or ID) and 'neargtcount'.
+The main output is a layer with added attributes 'neargtdist' (distance in meters), 'neargtdelta' (difference of both input values), 'neargtname' (name or ID) and 'neargtcount'.
 The field 'neargtcount' gives the count of incoming connecting lines linking to points with smaller value.
 Note that the features are sorted from lowest to greatest value of the field that was used to compare values.

 Also returns a lines layer with connecting lines, as well as basic statistics of the distances (min, max, mean, quartiles).